|Download my résumé as a Word compressed zip file and Adobe Acrobat. Need computer help? Book now to resolve most computer issues. Tech support jobs.

 Both Beige PowerMac G3s, Powerbook G3s prior to 2000 can boot off SCSI hard drives, but it is hard to find a SCSI hard drive these days that will work with these machines.

-The Tray Loading CD iMacs under 333 Mhz can have a Firewire port added to them, but that may not be bootable.
+The Tray Loading CD iMacs under 333 Mhz can have a Firewire port added to them (product no longer displayed on original site), but that may not be bootable.
 Consult Sonnet as to whether that is possible.

 The iMacs prior to the DV model that are not tray loading, and the iBooks prior to the DV model have no Firewire upgrade path, and USB is generally too slow to work with backing up Mac OS X entirely.
 For these Macs, a CD burner can be used for backup, but recognize media can deteriorate quickly with age, and you should frequently make duplicate backups to ensure you don't lose your data.
 A full recovery is slower when you don't have a machine you can boot from a backup.